 If you are considering a FUE hair transplant it would be wise to contact one of the doctors who perform this procedure to discuss it with them directly.
 Many of these professionals can even make an assessment of your hair over the internet.
 All you have to do is send them some pictures and they will let you know if you are a good candidate for FUE.

 Going abroad to popular hair transplant clinics in Poland, Turkey or Hungary can save you a lot of money!
 Low cost budget airlines will get you to the hair clinic destination within 2-3 hours.
 Transfers and accommodation are usually part of the hair travel package.
 You spend 1-2 days in a foreign environment but mind you – you will get a lot.
 You save about 60-70% on your local hair treatment cost and your whole life will change once you regain self-esteem after getting your hair back.
 Patients from Ireland, UK or Sweden have very good opinion on the results.
+You can take a look at our patients’s video testimonials as well as real life before and after hair transplant images for your own evaluation.

 - Are you looking for best places for hair transplantation in Europe?